Skip to main content

 What causes spondylolisthesis?

 Spondylolisthesis can be caused by stress fractures (spondylolysis), degenerative changes, congenital defects, or trauma.
-The most common types are isthmic (from stress fractures) and degenerative (from arthritis).
+The most common types are isthmic — from stress fractures often occurring during adolescence — and degenerative, which develops gradually with age-related wear of the spinal joints and discs.

 How is spondylolisthesis graded?